Analysis | The Senate’s ridiculous lack of debate over making daylight saving time permanent

 The Senate on Tuesday passed by unanimous consent a bill make daylight saving time permanent.
 This is something that has been percolating for a while now, and it shouldn’t escape your notice that the change was undertaken as many of the senators involved were undoubtedly still a little sleep-deprived from moving our clocks forward this past weekend.
 This is, it would seem, a move born largely of emotion — so why not do it when you’re stressed?

-I’d submit that perhaps that’s not the best way to conduct our country’s business.
+I would submit that perhaps that’s not the best way to conduct our country’s business.

 There are valid reasons to want to make our clocks stay constant.
 Among them are the mental strain created by the twice-per-year switch and the negative impact of earlier winter sunsets on the business community.
 Various groups with real insight into the issue, like the American Academy of Sleep Medicine, have pushed for this — though in that last case they prefer permanent standard time, which would mean less darkness in the morning but more in the afternoon and evening.

-But since the Senate opted not to really chew this one over, perhaps we can.
+But because the Senate opted not to really chew this one over, perhaps we can.

-Last year, when the idea started to get some traction, we noted that this is an idea with some precedent — and not a good one.
+Last year, when the idea started to get traction, we noted that this is an idea with precedent — and not a good one.
 In 1973, President Richard M. Nixon proposed temporarily making daylight saving time permanent to help the country get through an energy crisis.
 And people liked it!
 Nearly three-quarters of Americans supported it, according to multiple polls.

-Then it was actually implemented, and suddenly people realized what it meant.
-And they turned on a dime against it.
-The policy went into effect in January 1974, and by March polling showed Americans now opposed the switch by 20-plus-point margins.
+Then it was implemented, and suddenly people realized what it meant.
+They turned on a dime against it.
+The policy went into effect in January 1974, and by March polling showed Americans opposed the switch by 20-plus-point margins.

 The overriding reason: Without standard time in the winter, they were going to work when it was darker and colder, and they were putting their kids at the bus stop when it was darker and colder.
 (Nor did it, incidentally, conserve energy; a Transportation Department report concluded as much.)